tanyuan/tanyuan.github.io/index.md

 Shan-Yuan Teng is a PhD candidate in Computer Science at the **University of Chicago** advised by [Prof. Pedro Lopes](http://plopes.org/).
 Shan-Yuan’s research aims at advancing a new generation of **haptic devices** (e.g., those that can create a programmable sense of touch, forces, etc.) to exhibit properties that we became used to expect from our mobile & wearable devices, such as **extreme mobility, availability anytime**, etc. To advance haptics into this new territory, Shan-Yuan engineers custom-made interactive devices that, for instance, [allow us to feel touch in Augmented/Mixed Reality (AR/MR/XR) without encumbering our dexterity in the real world](/projects/touchfold/touchfold-chi21.pdf); or [support manual interactions for blind users](/projects/SeeingWithTheHands_CHI25_Preprint.pdf).
 Shan-Yuan has published these works at top **Human-Computer Interaction (HCI) conferences** including **ACM CHI & UIST** (17 papers, 8 as the first author), with two Best Paper Awards & five Honorable Mention Awards.
 Shan-Yuan has also demonstrated works at SIGGRAPH & IEEE Haptics.

-Shan-Yuan was born and raised in Taiwan.
-Shan-Yuan holds a Master's degree in Computer Science & Bachelor's degree in Electrical Engineering from **National Taiwan University**.
+Shan-Yuan was born in Taiwan and holds a Master's degree in Computer Science & Bachelor's degree in Electrical Engineering from **National Taiwan University**.

 [&nbsp;tengshanyuan@uchicago.edu&nbsp;] [&nbsp;[CV](/ShanYuanTeng_CV.pdf)&nbsp;] [&nbsp;[Google&nbsp;Scholar](https://scholar.google.com/citations?user=FOngQGAAAAAJ)&nbsp;] [&nbsp;[Bluesky](https://bsky.app/profile/tengshanyuan.info)&nbsp;] [&nbsp;[ORCID](https://orcid.org/0000-0002-1079-097X)&nbsp;]\\
 <small>* Shan-Yuan is my first name</small>